-Nephrolithiasis is a common medical problem affecting 1 out of 11 people [1].
-Flexible ureteroscopic lithotripsy is considered the gold standard for management of most ureteral and some renal stones [2, 3].
-Therefore, achieving competency in flexible ureteroscopic lithotripsy is crucial for urology Post-Graduate Trainees (PGTs).
+Nephrolithiasis is a common medical problem affecting one out of 11 people.
+Flexible ureteroscopic lithotripsy is considered the gold standard for management of most ureteral and some renal stones, therefore, achieving competency in flexible ureteroscopic lithotripsy is crucial for urology postgraduate trainees (PGTs).
 Simulators provide a safe environment and objective assessment of PGTs' performance.
-Accordingly, several simulators have been incorporated in Objective Structured Clinical Examinations (OSCEs) to assess competency of PGTs in minimally-invasive urological procedures [4-10].
-However, there are no studies examining competency of PGTs in performing flexible ureteroscopic stone extraction at OSCEs.
+Accordingly, several simulators have been incorporated in Objective Structured Clinical Examinations (OSCEs) to assess competency of PGTs in minimally invasive urological procedures;4-10 however, there are no studies examining competency of PGTs in performing flexible ureteroscopic stone extraction at OSCEs.

-UroMentorTM simulator (Simbionix, Cleveland, Ohio, USA) is a virtual reality simulator which incorporates a physical model with computer interface.
-Previous studies have shown face [11], content, construct [12], concurrent [13], and predictive validity [14] of the UroMentorTM simulator for flexible ureteroscopy.
-We have previously used the validated Ureteroscopy-Global Rating Scale (URS-GRS) tool to demonstrate that skills obtained on the UroMentorTM simulator (task #10) could be transferred to the operating room (OR) (predictive validity of the URS-GRS score when combined with the UroMentorTM simulator)[15, 16].
-However, there are no studies examining the use of this simulator in assessing competency of PGTs in performing flexible ureteroscopic stone extraction at OSCEs.
-Therefore, the first aim of the present study was to assess whether the UroMentorTM simulator could be used during an OSCE to assess flexible ureteroscopic stone-extraction skill of urology PGTs.
+UroMentorTM simulator (Simbionix, Cleveland, Ohio, U.S.) is a virtual reality simulator that incorporates a physical model with computer interface.
+Previous studies have shown face, content, construct, concurrent, and predictive validity of the UroMentorTM simulator for flexible ureteroscopy.
+We have previously used the validated Ureteroscopy-Global Rating Scale (URS-GRS) tool to demonstrate that skills obtained on the UroMentor simulator (Task #10) could be transferred to the operating room (OR) (predictive validity of the URS-GRS score when combined with the UroMentor simulator); however, there are no studies examining the use of this simulator in assessing competency of PGTs in performing flexible ureteroscopic stone extraction at OSCEs.

+The first aim of the present study was to assess whether the UroMentor simulator could be used during an OSCE to assess flexible ureteroscopic stone extraction skill of urology PGTs.
 The second objective was to determine whether previous experience in performing this task on the simulator or in the OR would correlate with performance at OSCEs.